typst-community/tytanic/docs/book/src/guides/test-sets.md

 - `features/foo1`
 - `regressions/issue-42`

-If you want to refer to these skipped tests, then you need to pass the `--no-implicit-skip` flag, otherwise the expression is wrapped in `(...) ~ skip()` by default.
+If you want to refer to these skipped tests, then you need to pass the `--no-skip` flag, otherwise the expression is wrapped in `(...) ~ skip()` by default.
 If you pass tests by name explicitly like `tt list features/foo1 regressions/issue-42`, then this flag is implied.

 Let's say you want to run all tests, which are either ephemeral or persistent, i.e. those which aren't compile-only, then you can use either `ephemeral() | persistent()` or `not compile-only()`.